British Film Institute: History

 The institute was founded in 1933.
-Despite its foundation resulting from a recommendation in a report on Film in National Life, at that time the institute was a private company, though it has received public money throughout its history—from the Privy Council and Treasury until 1965 and the various culture departments since then.
+Despite its foundation resulting from a recommendation in a report on Film in National Life, at that time the institute was a private company, though it has received public money throughout its history.
+This came from the Privy Council and Treasury until 1965, and from the various culture departments since then.

-The institute was restructured following the Radcliffe Report of 1948 which recommended that it should concentrate on developing the appreciation of filmic art, rather than creating film itself.
+The institute was restructured following the Radcliffe Report of 1948, which recommended that it should concentrate on developing the appreciation of filmic art, rather than creating film itself.
 Thus control of educational film production passed to the National Committee for Visual Aids in Education and the British Film Academy assumed control for promoting production.
 From 1952 to 2000, the BFI provided funding for new and experimental film-makers via the BFI Production Board.

 The institute received a royal charter in 1983.
 This was updated in 2000, and in the same year the newly established UK Film Council took responsibility for providing the BFI's annual grant-in-aid (government subsidy).
 As an independent registered charity, the BFI is regulated by the Charity Commission and the Privy Council.

 In 1988, the BFI opened the London Museum of the Moving Image (MOMI) on the South Bank.
-MOMI was acclaimed internationally and set new standards for education through entertainment, but subsequently it did not receive the high levels of continuing investment that might have enabled it to keep pace with technological developments and ever-rising audience expectations.
+MOMI was acclaimed internationally and set new standards for education through entertainment, but it did not receive the high levels of continuing investment that might have enabled it to keep pace with technological developments and ever-rising audience expectations.
 The museum was "temporarily" closed in 1999 when the BFI stated that it would be re-sited.
 This did not happen, and MOMI's closure became permanent in 2002 when it was decided to redevelop the South Bank site.
 This redevelopment was itself then further delayed.